KeySw3rv0/KeySw3rv0/README.md

 - 👀 I’m interested in ...
 Learning more coding
 - 🌱 I’m currently learning ...Html and Java
 - 💞️ I’m looking to collaborate on ...Anything i can help with
-- 📫 How to reach me ...On here or my phone number 346-338-9190 or my insta keyswrv0
+- 📫 How to reach me ...On here or my phone number 501-580-5232 or my insta keyswrv0
 - 😄 Pronouns: ...none
-- ⚡ Fun fact: ...Love to game and watch anime and tech geek
+- ⚡ Fun fact: ...Love to game and watch anime and tech

 <!---
 KeySw3rv0/KeySw3rv0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.